MarinaKaeufer/Imbroglio/README.md

-The following images demonstrate the application functionality:
+The following images demonstrate the application functionality;

 ![An app window with the label Password Generator, an input field labeled Your Secure Password, and a Generate Password button.](./Assets/03-javascript-homework-demo.png)